 The Mappa Mundi at Hereford is a medieval ‘map of the world’ created somewhere about the year 1300.
 I had quite forgotten about it until I stopped off to see the Cathedral and was accosted by multitudinous signs and banners advertising its presence.
 Mind you, I was in good company.
 The map seems to have been more or less forgotten by everybody – until 1988.
 In that year the Cathedral authorities, faced with a hole in their finances, decided they’d put the map up for sale.

-Before I had a look at the map though, I had a look at the Cathedral.
-One of its claims to fame must be that it took a helluva long time to build (no, sorry, most inappropriate – try ‘jolly long’).
+Before I had a look at the map, I had a look at the Cathedral.
+One of its claims to fame must be that it took a unusually long time to build.
 Although there had been a cathedral there before, it was a ruin by the time the Normans arrived, so the present cathedral’s start can be counted to be in 1079 when a new Bishop started to reconstruct what remained.
-However, it was only about five Bishops later – around 1140, plus or minus – that this rebuilding was completed.
-Except that, not long after, another bishop arrived and it was all change.
-And then further changes continued under other bishops until well in to the 16th Century.
-Only bits of the original Norman church survive in the present Cathedral.
+However, it was only about five Bishops later – around 1140, plus or minus – that this new building was completed.
+Only, not long after, another bishop arrived and it was all changed.
+Further changes continued under other bishops until well in to the 16th Century.
+Only a few bits of the original Norman church survive in the present Cathedral.

 Then I went inside :

 It was very golden.
 The suspended ring in front of the altar was certainly gold – well, gold-plated anyway.
 The arches – I couldn’t make up my mind.
 Were they painted gold or just illuminated that way ?
-The gold against the stone’s grey though was gorgeous.
 The columns and arches down the nave are part of what remains of the Norman re-build.
-The diamond floor tiling was also a visual treat – laid in 1847 I think.
+The nineteenth century diamond floor tiling is also a visual treat.

 St Ethelbert and his head from a brass plate in Hereford Cathedral (Public Domain).